Tenom

 Tenom (Pekan Tenom, [te.nom]) is the capital of the Tenom District in the Interior Division of Sabah, Malaysia.
-Its population was estimated to be around 5,148 in 2010.
-It is located about 176 kilometres south of Kota Kinabalu and 128 kilometres north of Long Pasia, which is the one of the famous attraction in Sabah.
+It is located about 176 kilometres south of Kota Kinabalu and 128 kilometres north of Long Pasia, which is one of the famous attractions in Sabah.
+Tenom is also famous for its Tenom Coffee, which is a landmark of the town.
+Its population was estimated to be around 48,026 in 2020.
 In the early days of British colonial rule in Malaysia, the town was called Fort Birch.
 The town is considered the unofficial capital of the Murut community, whose most important festival, the annual Pesta Kalimaran (Kalimaran Festival), is held in the town.
 It is also the main gateway to other areas within the Murut heartland and the minority of Lundayeh.

 Economy

 Agriculture

 The fertile land in Tenom and its surrounding area has made it primarily an agricultural area.
 The main agriculture sources in the area are rubber while soy beans, maize, vegetables, cocoa and coffee became the second contributor to the Tenom economy.